mapping-elections/site/_essays/04-robertson-voter-turnout.md

 1801.)
 Only Baltimore Town registered less than fifty percent turnout.
 In 1810, however, no compelling issues came before the electorate.
-Only three congressional districts (five counties and Baltimore Town) had contested congressional elections and turnout plummeted.
+Only three congressional districts (five counties and Baltimore Town) had contested Congressional elections and turnout plummeted.
 In 1812, the two parties fielded opposing candidates in six of the eight congressional districts.
 Fifteen of the nineteen counties had turnout over fifty percent.